Open a Company in Ireland

 Apart from these, foreign investors can also operate under sole proprietorships and partnerships.
 Also, foreign companies can set up branch offices and subsidiaries if they want to complete commercial activities in Ireland, while the liaison office can be used for marketing and prospecting activities.

-Businessmen interested in opening a company in Ireland can select one of the several legal entities available under the Irish legislation and our team of lawyers in Dublin can help in choosing the most suitable business form, in accordance with the capital that will be invested in the company, the business purpose for which the company will be set up and other relevant matters.You may find below the main types of companies available for incorporation in Ireland.
+Businessmen who intend to open a company in Ireland can select one of the several legal entities available under the Irish legislation and our team of lawyers in Dublin can help in choosing the most suitable business form, in accordance with the capital that will be invested in the company, the business purpose for which the company will be set up and other relevant matters.You may find below the main types of companies available for incorporation in Ireland.
 In case you want to relocate to Ireland or if you need immigration services in order to move to another European country, for example Switzerland, we can put you in contact with out reliable partners.

 The Irish private limited liability company is the most common business form registered in this country, formed by members whose liability is limited to the amount stated by the memorandum of association, to the extent of their initial contribution.
 At least one founder is necessary in order to incorporate this type of entity.
-If you are interested in setting this type of company in this country, our team of lawyers in Dublin, Ireland can help in this procedure, by handling the entire process of opening a private limited liability company.
+If you want to set up a company in Ireland as this type of company, our team of lawyers in Dublin, Ireland can help in this procedure, by handling the entire process of opening a private limited liability company.

 A public company limited by shares has its shares registered at the Stock Exchange and has no restriction on the number of shareholders.
 At least EUR 38,000 must be at the disposal of the company from which at least 25% must be paid up at registration.